TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 The first drop-down box provides the list of measurements available which are:

-1. X axis acceleration in metres / second squared
+1. Acceleration total magnitude in metres / second squared
-2. Y axis acceleration in metres / second squared
+2. X axis acceleration in metres / second squared
-3. Z axis acceleration in metres / second squared
+3. Y axis acceleration in metres / second squared
-4. Acceleration total magnitude in metres / second squared
+4. Z axis acceleration in metres / second squared
-5. Compass total magnetic strength in ...
+5. Compass total magnetic field strength in Gauss
+6. Compass heading in degrees from North
+7. Magnetic field strength along the X axis in Gauss
+8. Magnetic field strength along the Y axis in Gauss
+9. Magnetic field strength along the Z axis in Gauss

 .. image:: images/sensors-get-accelerometer-lsm303.png
-   :height: 120
+   :height: 180
    :align: center